Join our newsletter for updates and exclusive content!

 We believe that your camper van house batteries should be able to “keep you powered” for 2 full days in the winter without taking in any charge.
 This means that the amount of battery capacity you have on board should be at a minimum 2x your Total Daily Power Consumption calculated with a winter mindset.

 For our continued example, we are going to say our Total Daily Power Consumption is 180 amp hours.
-We are looking to have a minimum of 360 amp hours on board.
-So, let’s go with 400 amp hours, a nice round number.
+So, we are looking to have a minimum of 360 amp hours on board.
+And, for the ease of nice numbers, let’s go with 400 amp hours, a nice round number that you will find frequently in the van life world.

-We mention “winter mindset” often because those are the months that the solar angle is going to be lower and you are going to be inside. more.
+We mention “winter van life mindset” often because those are the months that the solar angle is going to be lower and you are going to be inside more.
 Both of those factors result in drawing your battery usage lower.
+After 3+ years of van life, we can confirm that summer isn’t your problem.
+Winter is 🙂 So, plan for it.

-If you using LiFePO4 batteries, nothing to see here, your formula is the same!
+If you are using LiFePO4 batteries, nothing to see here, your formula is the same!

 If you are opting for AGM batteries, you will need to multiply your battery capacity by 2.
 So now, we have Total Daily Power Consumption x 4.
 This is because AGM batteries only allow for a 50% discharge floor safely.
-We discuss this further in our Deep Dive to Camper Van Electrical Systems.
+We discuss this further in our Battery Guide if you are interested.

 Camper Van Battery Recommendations